srobertsphd/alano-club/README.md

 - 10 member types
 - 11 payment methods

+## Testing

+After setting up the server, see [TESTING_GUIDE.md](docs/TESTING_GUIDE.md) for comprehensive manual testing instructions.
+This guide includes:
+- Step-by-step testing procedures for all features
+- What to test and verify for each workflow
+- Quick test checklists
+- Common issues to check

+For automated testing, see `tests/README.md`.

 ## Next Steps

-See [SETUP_INSTRUCTIONS.md](SETUP_INSTRUCTIONS.md) for detailed setup, database configuration, and deployment instructions.
+See [SETUP_INSTRUCTIONS.md](docs/SETUP_INSTRUCTIONS.md) for detailed setup, database configuration, and deployment instructions.